 All students are required to complete a thesis research project as described below.
-Students may choose to submit the Thesis to the Office of Graduate Studies so they can be awarded a formal master's degree (M.A.).

-However, a formal M.A. degree is not a requirement for the Ph.D. and students may continue with their doctoral major as soon as they have completed the Thesis requirement.
-A concentration may choose to require its students to complete the formal M.A. degree.
+Students may choose to submit the thesis to the Office of Graduate Studies so they can be awarded a formal master's degree (M.A.
+Along the Way).
+However, a formal M.A.
+Along the Way degree is not a requirement for the Ph.D. and students may continue with their doctoral major as soon as they have completed the thesis requirement.
+Nevertheless, a concentration may choose to require its students to complete the formal M.A.
+Along the Way degree.
 Please see major requirements by concentration.
-Students are free to choose the formal M.A. option at any point in time prior to completion of the Ph.D. in which case they will have to follow the process established by the Office of Graduate Studies.
+Students are free to choose the formal M.A.
+Along the Way option at any point in time prior to completion of the Ph.D. in which case they will have to follow the process established by the Office of Graduate Studies.

 Students should note that the USF System requires a graduate teaching assistant to hold a master's degree in order to be an instructor of record for undergraduate courses.
 The instructor must hold a master's degree in the teaching discipline (i.e., Psychology) or hold at least a master's degree in any concentration and have completed at least 18 graduate credit hours in the teaching discipline.
+Typically, incoming students who enter with a master's degree must fulfill all of the requirements for USF's Master's Along the Way to be eligible to become the instructor of record for an undergraduate course.